wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==

+= 2.0.8 =
+* Fixed problem that when Email Confirmation was active the password in the registration emails was empty.
+We now have a placeholder for when we can't send the actual password.
+* Added 'wppb_login_form_args' filter to filter wp_login_form() arguments.
+* Added css classes to loged in message links so we can style.
+* Fixed bug that was allowing us to change meta_name on un-editable fields:First Name, Last Name etc.
+* Fixed "Display Name Publicly as” field on front-end.
+* Now User Email Confirmation works on multisite as expected.
+* Fixed bug that was throwing “This email is already reserved to be used soon” ERROR on Edit Profile form on multisite.
+* Fixed bug that caused metaboxes and the Profile Builder page to appeared for roles that shouldn't have.

 = 2.0.7 =
 * Added icon with tooltip on registration pages 'Users can register themselves or you can manually create users here' message